cvat-ai/cvat/site/content/en/docs/manual/advanced/specification.md

 description: 'Learn how to easily create and add specification for annotators using the Guide feature.'
 ---

-The **Guide** feature is a built-in markdown editor that allows you to create and add specification for annotators.
+The **Guide** feature provides a built-in markdown editor that allows you to create specification for annotators.

-Once you create and submit the specification, it will be accessible from the annotation interface.
+Once you create and submit the specification, it will be accessible from the annotation interface (see below).

-You can add specification to the **Projects** and to the **Tasks**.
+You can attach the specification to **Projects** or to **Tasks**.

 Adding specification procedure is the same for individual users and organizations.